-The first full-scale commercial catalytic cracker for the selective conversion of crude petroleum to gasoline went on stream at the Marcus Hook Refinery of Sun Company (now Sunoco, Inc.) in 1937.
-Pioneered by Eugene Jules Houdry (1892-1962), the catalytic cracking of petroleum revolutionized the industry by conserving crude oil by doubling the amount of gasoline produced by other processes and improving the gasoline octane rating, making possible today’s efficient, high-compression automobile engines.
+The first full-scale commercial catalytic cracker for the selective conversion of crude petroleum to gasoline went on stream at the Marcus Hook Refinery of Sun Company in 1937.
+Pioneered by Eugene Jules Houdry (1892-1962), the catalytic cracking of petroleum revolutionized the industry by conserving crude oil and improving the gasoline octane rating, making possible today’s efficient, high-compression automobile engines.
 During World War II, the high-octane fuel shipped from Houdry plants played a critical role in the Allied victory.
 Learn more.

 Norbert Rillieux (1806-1894) revolutionized sugar processing with the invention of the Multiple Effect Evaporator under Vacuum.
 Rillieux’s great scientific achievement was his recognition that at reduced pressure the repeated use of latent heat would result in the production of better quality sugar at lower cost.
 Rillieux’s invention is widely recognized as the best method for lowering the temperature of all industrial evaporation and for saving large quantities of fuel.
 Learn more.

 Penicillin Production through Deep-tank Fermentation

 Pfizer, Inc. | New York City, New York